reactjs/react.dev/content/docs/getting-started.md

 When starting a React project, [a simple HTML page with script tags](/docs/add-react-to-a-website.html) might still be the best option.

 As your application grows, you might want to consider a more integrated setup.
 There are [several recommended solutions](/docs/create-a-new-react-app.html) for creating JavaScript applications with React.
-Each of them can work with little to no configuration and lets you take a full advantage of the rich React ecosystem.
+Each of them can work with little to no configuration and lets you take full advantage of the rich React ecosystem.

 ## Learn React